kmaho17/shinpokered-rebalanced/README.md

 #Frequently Asked Questions
 ---------------------------
+> **I'm getting an Emulator Error message at the main title menu.
+What does this mean?**

+There are a couple checks performed in the background under the assumption that some form of emulation is being used.
+One or more messages may be displayed to indicate failures of these checks.
+For example, emulators like Visual Boy Advance and Goomba allow data read/writes to VRAM during mode 3 wherein the LCD controller is utilizing it; this is not possible on a real Game Boy and may cause issues with Shin Pokemon.
+Another example, one where Visual Boy Advance-M fails, is in the cpu cycles required to initiate an OAM Interrupt after the LCD goes from being disabled to enabled.

+These messages are informative in nature and do not impede play.
+That said, it is encouraged to switch to a more accurate emulator to avoid things like graphical glitches and other weirdness.
+See "Compatibility Notes" for more info.

 > **Will you do a special request just for me or make some specific patches or a ROM file for me?**

 No. Such requests will be politely declined.
 If you think you have a good recommendation, please fill out a suggestion ticket in the Issues tab of this project's github repository.